 Bouillabaisse in its modern form comes from Marseille fishermen who used the common rockfish and shellfish that got caught in their nets, while the more expensive fish were sold.
-That mostly worthless part of their catch was cooked in a large pot or cauldron filled with sea water, garlic and fennel.
+That mostly worthless part of their catch was cooked in a large pot or cauldron filled with seawater, garlic, and fennel.
 This was cooked dockside over an open wood fire.
-After tomatoes arrived from American, they were added to the recipe.
+After tomatoes arrived from America, they were added to the recipe.

 There are many recipes available.
 Each great chef seems to have developed their own version of this dish.
 But here’s a simple one from Austin, Texas’ Trace restaurant.

 - 2 medium carrots, one chopped and one sliced into batons